Kwant fair

-Kawant fair is a fair of Rathwa tribe of Chhota Udaipur area which is held in Kwant village immediately after Holi festival.
+Kawant fair is a fair of Bhil and koli tribe of Chhota Udaipur area which is held in Kwant village immediately after Holi festival.

 At the Kwant fair, tribal youths are seen dancing with drums and other musical instruments.
 Tribal men and women wear a bouquet of peacock feathers on their heads and use it to express their love for birds.

 Time and place

-The Kwant fair is held on the fifth day after Holi at Kwant village in Chhota Udaipur district, the hometown of the Rathwa tribes, about 114 km from Vadodara.
+The Kwant fair is held on the fifth day after Holi at Kwant village in Chhota Udaipur district, the hometown of the Bhil tribes, about 114 km from Vadodara.

 Fair

 Numerous tribal people from twenty five different villages and from Madhya Pradesh and Rajasthan come to this fair in colorful costumes.
 Many people from other countries also come to this fair to enjoy the tribal culture.
-The Rathwa tribes are known as skilled archers.
+The Bhil tribes are known as skilled archers.

-The Rathwa tribes live in houses made of bamboo, grass-leaves and mud in a forested area surrounded by shrubs.
-These people paint pictures of Pithora on the walls smeared with mud and dung.
-Behind drawing these Pithora there is belief that by drawing these pictures God dwells in their home.
+The [Bhil] tribes live in houses made of bamboo, grass-leaves and mud in a forested area surrounded by shrubs.